peijunz/cache-server/readme-student.md

     + `m` is lock for any data access to shared memory
     + `status` is readable or writable with corresponding readable/writable signal to inform waiting proxy/cache thread, respectively.

+Shared memory must have corresponding file.
+To solve this issue, temporary files `.shm-file-%d` are created in `init_cache_handlers()` and destroyed using `system('rm .shm-file-')` in `clean_cache_handlers()`.

 ### Problems
 + There is type for msg queue and 0 type never works
-+ fogot to reset offset for fd
 + `read` function is not thread safe.
 It caused program to pass partially in the test "Multi-threaded Cache test with simultaneous multi-threaded downloads (mixed file sizes)".
 After changed it to `pread` with the extra argument set by transfered bytes, this issue is solved.
-    +  Why is `read` unsafe?
+    +  The reason why `read` is unsafe.
 Because every call of `read` attempts to increase file offset by the number of bytes read.
 If multiple threads are operating the same file descriptor, race condition happens.

 ## Project Description
 We will manually review your file looking for: